LENSHOOD/coursera-deep-learning-specialization/C3 - Structuring Machine Learning Projects/Week 1 Quiz - Bird recognition in the city of Peacetopia (case study).md

     - [x] True
     - [ ] False

+    The 3 requirements are in three different optimize directions

 2. If you had the three following models, which one would you choose?

     - Test Accuracy	98%
     - Runtime 9 sec
     - Memory size 9MB

+    Best accuracy without break other two limitations.

 3. Based on the city’s requests, which of the following would you say is true?